Organica-Ai-Solutions/NIS_Protocol/docs/COMPREHENSIVE_FEATURES_GUIDE.md

     # Complex research question
     research_question = """
-    How can we develop quantum-inspired AI algorithms that maintain consciousness-like properties while being computationally efficient?
+    How can we develop well-engineered-inspired AI algorithms that maintain consciousness-like properties while being computationally efficient?
     """